Shorewood High School (Washington): Academics and programs

 Eight Shorewood seniors were named National Merit finalists in the 2005-2006 academic year, two were named in the 2006-2007 academic year, and seven were named in the 2007-2008 academic year.
 In 2006, an Intel Science Talent Search Finalist, Jolene Mork, was from Shorewood.
 Approximately 12% of students took one or more AP exams in 2003.
 On average 59% of Shorewood graduates enrolled in 4-year colleges, and 28% enrolled in 2-year colleges, based on the graduating class of 2004-2005.

 Shorewood participates in a school Chromebook program, as of the 2018-2019, which allows students the use of a Lenovo Chromebook for the completion of school work.
 The program is run by the school district.

+Athletics

+Shorewood competes in Washington Interscholastic Activities Association Class 3A and is a member of the Wesco League in District One.